Islandmagee: History

 The name comes from Mac Aodha (Magee) a prominent Irish family in the area.
 An earlier Irish name was Rinn Seimhne (peninsula of (the district of) Seimhne) from an original tribal name.
 The Bissett family held the tenancy of the peninsula in Elizabeth I's reign (1558 - 1603), their rent being an annual offering of goshawks, birds which bred on the rugged white chalk cliffs nearby.

-At the outset of the Irish Rebellion of 1641, a number of Catholic residents were murdered by Scottish and English troops from the nearby garrison at Carrickfergus; despite claims by an anonymous 17th century author that this amounted to "above 3,000 men women and children", the true figure is now thought to have been two dozen.
+In November 1641, roughly a month after the outbreak of the Irish Rebellion of 1641, a number of Catholic civilians living in Islandmagee were killed by troops from the nearby garrison at Carrickfergus.
+Despite claims by an anonymous 17th-century author that the dead amounted to "above 3,000 men women and children", the true figure is now thought to have been two dozen.
 This is alleged to be the first massacre to take place during the rebellion and the War of the Three Kingdoms.

 In 1711, the Islandmagee witch trial resulted in eight women being convicted of witchcraft and sentenced to a year's imprisonment.
 The last such trial to take place in Ireland, it is hoped to include these in a new historical tour.

-In the 19th century, the first dinosaur fossil bones found on in Ireland were discovered near Islandmagee.
+A local councillor objected it would be a 'shrine to paganism'.
+Others have said it should go ahead.
+One historian citing "It's a dark event in our history - but it happened.
+People are fascinated by what happened at the Islandmagee witch trials, and the council could get a lot more tourism value from their interest".